 Babies and up

-The cabins have handy kitchenettes as well as hanging hammocks, but larger families should go for Elmley Cottage or Kingshill Farmhouse for maximum personal space.
+The huts have handy kitchenettes as well as hanging hammocks and pull out beds, and the Kingshill Farmhouse rooms can accommodate little ones under-2 and over 12, but larger families should go for Elmley Cottage for maximum personal space.

 You can order dishes for kids and grown-ups to your cabin, and a wide range of mealtime kit is available to borrow on request – including highchairs, bibs, beakers and cutlery.